atlassian/react-beautiful-dnd/README.md

 2. The `Droppable` has **one scrollable parent**

 where a _scrollable parent_ refers to a scroll container that is not the window itself.

+For more information see [how we detect scroll containers guide](/docs/how-we-detect-scroll-containers.md)

+> We currently only support a single scroll parent.
+We plan on adding support for [nested scroll containers](https://github.com/atlassian/react-beautiful-dnd/issues/131)

 ### Empty `Droppable`s